-A straightforward and comprehensive guide to clocks, modern and antique.
-Full of helpful advice including how they work, how to identify different types, and how to maintain and repair them.
+A comprehensive guide to clocks, old and new, full of helpful advice including how they work, how to identify different types, and how to maintain them.

 Trade Information: LGEN